palladius/clouddeploy-platinum-path/README.md

 You should be good to go!

-for more shenaningans you might need to install `lolcat` (gem install lolcat) as it colors my life and most likely yours too.
+For more shenaningans you might need to install `lolcat` (gem install lolcat) as it colors my life and most likely yours too.
 If you insist on a gray life, just rename lolcat to cat :)

+## The app

+The app is really the NON-interesting part here.
+I tried to keep it as simple as possible.
+You can complicate it as long as you have a Dockerfile or a Buildpack to build it.

 ## Credits